Thérèse Kirongozi

 Thérèse Izay Kirongozi (born 3 June 1973) is a Congolese industrial engineer.
 She is notable for designing traffic robots that were initially placed in two locations in Kinshasa towards the end of 2013.
 By 2015 five robots were in use in Kinshasa and one in Lubumbashi.
 The use of robots as traffic lights may be unique to the Democratic Republic of Congo.

 Early life

-Kirongozi was born in Kinshasa, Zaire (now the Democratic Republic of Congo) on June 3, 1973.
+Kirongozi was born in Kinshasa, Zaire (now the Democratic Republic of Congo) on 3 June 1973.
 She studied in her hometown before starting undergraduate studies at the Higher Institute of Applied Techniques.
-From an early age, Thérèse had an interest in traffic safety after witnessing her brother being crushed by a vehicle.
+From an early age, Kirongozi had an interest in traffic safety after witnessing her brother being crushed by a vehicle.

 Traffic robots

 Kirongozi is known for her development of humanoid robots that regulate traffic in Kinshasa.
 The idea for traffic robots first came to Kirongozi and a few of her peers at the Higher Institute of Applied Technique.
 Kirongozi has stated she was motivated by the ease with which people could speed, run red lights, and flee or bribe their way out of consequences.
 She wanted something more reliable and incorruptible on the roads to enforce traffic laws.
 Robots, she thought, could make sure that people were accountable to the rule of law, and could help the state recoup some revenue, potentially funding further infrastructure developments.
 The robots are manufactured by Women's Technology (Wotech), an association headed by Kirongozi.